Slough: Redevelopment

 In the 21st century, Slough has seen major redevelopment of the town centre.
 Old buildings are being replaced with new offices and shopping complexes.
 Tesco has replaced an existing superstore with a larger Tesco Extra.
 The Heart of Slough Project is plan for the large-scale redevelopment of the town centre as a focus and cultural quarter for the creative media, information and communications industries created a mixed-use complex, multi-functional buildings, visual landmarks and a public space in the Thames Valley.
-Approval was given for the £400 million project by Slough Borough Council's planning committee on 9 July 2009, and work began in 2010 for completion in 2018.
+Approval was given for the £400 million project by Slough Borough Council's planning committee in July 2009, and work began in 2010 for completion in 2018.

 In December 2009, two key components of the project were signed: the Homes and Communities Agency (HCA) signed its agreement to provide £11m of funding for infrastructure and Thames Valley University (TVU) courses which were due to remain in the town found a new home at the Centre in Farnham Road, Slough.
-In parallel to the town centre redevelopment plan, Segro (owner of the Slough Trading Estate) planned to spend £600 million over the following 20 years on the estate.
+In parallel to the town centre redevelopment plan, Segro, owner of the Slough Trading Estate, planned to spend £600 million over the following 20 years on the estate.
 This was intended to create environmentally sustainable buildings, open green spaces, two hotels, a conference centre, cafés, restaurants and better transport facilities to improve links to Slough town centre and the surrounding residential areas.
 It was claimed that the plan would create more than 4,100 new jobs and contribute around £100m a year to Slough's economy.
 If both plans went ahead, nearly £1 billion would be spent on redeveloping Slough over the next 20 years.

-In 2009, Herschel Park (known as Upton Park until 1949), named for astronomer William Herschel, was relandscaped in a multimillion-pound effort to bring it back to its former Victorian era glory.
+In 2009, Herschel Park, known as Upton Park until 1949, named for astronomer William Herschel, was relandscaped in a multimillion-pound effort to bring it back to its former Victorian era glory.
 The park was featured in an episode of the documentary programme Who Do You Think You Are? focusing on the TV presenter Davina McCall.

 In 2010, £2 million was set aside to improve disabled access to Slough railway station in preparation for an expected increase in use during the 2012 London Olympics.
 Preparations were under way for the regeneration of the Britwell suburb of Slough, involving tearing down a dilapidated block of flats and the closing of the public house the Jolly Londoner in Wentworth Avenue and replacing them with new homes, as well as relocating the shopping parade in the street to nearby Kennedy Park.

 As part of the Heart of Slough project, construction work on a new bus station began in March 2010, following weeks of demolition work to half of the existing bus station and the removal of Compair House near the railway station.
 It was opened in May 2011.